MamidalaV/Mission-to-Mars/README.md

 ![mongodb](https://user-images.githubusercontent.com/74985818/117238648-4c187580-adfb-11eb-8801-126fe16cba80.png)

-### The data scraped from these websites is stored in MongoDB and using HTML, a webpage is designed to display this information.
+### After saving the scraped information within MongoDB, using HTML, a webpage is designed to display this information.

 This is acheived using the below code designed within the 'flask' application (app.py)